 What if I am applying for a non-federal grant that pays less than the full F and A rate?

-Contact your center director and/or business manager to discuss the specifics of your application and obtain approval to before you apply.
+Contact your center business manager to discuss the specifics of your application and obtain approval to before you apply.
 Include the approval, and any other relevant information, with the OSR-10 form submitted to the Office of Sponsored Research.